 How Patients Can Use the AGP Report

-AGP isn’t like an open source app that you can download and works for any device.
-It’s licensed by the IDC through its industry partners, but it’s increasing being found in a wide variety of reports that PWDs can download from their various devices.
+AGP isn’t like an open-source app that you can download and works for any device.
+It’s licensed by the IDC through its industry partners, but it’s increasingly being found in a wide variety of reports that PWDs can download from their various devices.
 Dexcom Clarity, for instance, has an AGP tab in its reports window.

 The IDC’s Education Resources department recommends—after being sure the report reflects at least 10 days of data—that patients look first at their Time-in-Range.
 This is often shown as a color-coded bar graph on the upper right side of the AGP report (there are some variations from device to device in the finer details of the report).
-The current goal is to be in target range 70% of the time, with less than 3% of the time below 70 mg/dL.
+The current goal is to be in target range 70 percent of the time, with less than 3 percent of the time below 70 mg/dL.

 Says Beck: “Time-in-Range is a more actionable metric for patients using CGM than A1C.
 Patients can see an impact of changes in diabetes management within a week on TIR, whereas the changes take many weeks to be reflected in A1C.
 It also is more intuitive to think about improving your TIR by 30 or 60 minutes per day as opposed to trying to improve your A1C by one half of one percent.”